Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 \section{Strong Lensing Mass Modeling}

-In this section, we present strong lens models that are designed to recover the mass within the core of the observed galaxy clusters using the positions of multiply-imaged galaxies as constraints.
-These lens models are constructed primarily using \lenstool~\citep{jullo07}, a parametric MCMC modeling software which is described in more detail below.
-We also present lens models created using the hybrid modeling technique \wslap~\citep{Diego2005,Diego2007} for the galaxy clusters RCS2\,032727$-$132623 (hereafter RCS~0327) and PSZ1\,G091.83$+$26.11, which each have a large amount of lensed substructure visible in the \jwst\ imaging that enable the use of free-form methods like \wslap.
-We discuss the use of these two techniques in ~\autoref{sec.RCS0327} and~\autoref{sec.PSZG091}.
+In this section, we present SL models that are designed to recover the mass within the core of the observed galaxy clusters ,using the positions of multiply-imaged galaxies as constraints.
+These lens models are constructed primarily using \lenstool~\citep{jullo07}, a parametric Markov chain Monte Carlo (MCMC) modeling software which is described in more detail below.
+We also present lens models created using the hybrid modeling technique \wslap~\citep{Diego2005,Diego2007} for the galaxy clusters RCS2\,032727$-$132623 (RCS~0327) and PSZ1\,G091.83$+$26.11, which each have a large amount of lensed substructure visible in the \jwst\ imaging that enable the use of free-form methods like \wslap.
+We discuss the implementation of these two modeling algorithms in the subsections for each cluster (\autoref{sec.RCS0327} and~\autoref{sec.PSZG091}).

-The parameters for the best-fit \lenstool~models for each cluster are listed in ~\autoref{tab.bestfitparams}.
-The properties of all multiple image systems for each cluster in this section are listed in \autoref{tab.MultipleImages}.
-A false-color image displaying the critical curves and multiple image systems for each cluster is shown in ~\autoref{fig.allmodels}.
+Regardless of the algorithm used, all SL modeling techniques attempt to find a foreground mass distribution that satisfies the lens equation everywhere in the field, and reproduces the observed locations of multiple images of each background source.
+The multiple images are therefore used as constraints in the lens modeling process.
+Multiple images are identified in the imaging data, usually by eye, owing to their similarity to each other.
+Since lensing is wavelength-invariant, counter-images should have the same colors (unless they are contaminated by foreground sources or obscured by dust).
+The morphology of two counter-images should be the same, after accounting for their different distortions, magnifications, and parity.
+Finally, the parity (e.g., mirroring) should be consistent with the expectations from SL geometry.